peer-open-source/xara-docs/source/user/manual/analysis/test/RelativeNormUnbalance.rst

 This command is used to construct a convergence test which uses the norms of the right hand side of the matrix equation, i.e. :math:`b` vector in :math:`Ax=b`, to determine if convergence has been reached.
 It uses the ratio of the current norm to the first norm, i.e. :math:`\frac{\sqrt(\boldsymbol{b}_i \cdot \boldsymbol{b}_i)}{\sqrt({b_1} \cdot {b_1})}`.
-What the right-hand-side of the matrix equation is depends on integrator and constraint handler chosen.
-Usually, though not always, it is equal to the unbalanced forces in the system.

 .. tabs::